Audition requirements for undergraduate and postgraduate jazz applicants

 Candidates are given the opportunity to rehearse with the rhythm section for half an hour before the audition.
 The candidate is expected to lead the rehearsal but the rhythm section will provide guidance and advice.

-- All candidates (except drummers and vocalists) are also required to play a short unaccompanied transcribed solo.
+- All candidates (except drummers and vocalists) are also required to play a short transcription as a solo performance.

 - Drummers and vocalists are required to prepare some piano keyboard work instead of presenting a transcription.
-They should be prepared to play through the chord changes of one of the listed standards at the piano, and may be asked to voice other chord progressions as the panel sees fit.
+Candidates should be prepared to play through the chord changes of one of the listed standards at a piano or keyboard.

 The first piece should be chosen from the list below:

 - Any 12 bar Blues head in any key.
 Typical examples include Blue Monk, Now’s the Time, Sandu, Tenor Madness, Straight No Chaser, Relaxin at Camarillo